JayO-1/system-design-101/README.md

 ### Batch Processing

-Batch processing is a technique for allowing us to process large datasets in _batches_, where a batch is some subset of the data.
+Batch processing is a technique for allowing us to process _large, distributed datasets_ in _batches_, where a batch is some subset of the data.

 Just like in stream processing, batch jobs can be:
 * Chained together